PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Introduction

-To summarise, our contributions are as follows: \begin{itemize} \item We present PALM, a novel approach to continual test-time adaptation.
-Specifically, we demonstrate improved schemes for adaptive learning rate methods for CTTA. \item Considering the prediction uncertainty of the model at test-time, we design an approach to automatically select layers that would require further adaptation and push the learning rates of parameters of these layers for model updates, by estimating the domain shift based on parameter sensitivity. \item Our method delivers promising results in both continual and gradual TTA across three standard benchmark datasets.
-In addition, we conduct and demonstrate ablation experiments on the different components of our work. \end{itemize}
+To summarise, our contributions are as follows: {\bf 1)} We present \textbf{PALM}, introducing novel improved schemes for CTTA with a specific focus on addressing the key limitations of existing adaptive learning rate methods. {\bf 2)} Considering the model's \textit{prediction uncertainty} at test-time, we automatically select and adapt layers requiring further updates while \textit{freezing} the rest.
+We adjust learning rates based on \textit{parameter sensitivity} to estimate domain shift, making the overall process \textit{computationally inexpensive}. {\bf 3)} Our method delivers superior results, via extensive evaluations, in both \textit{continual} and \textit{gradual TTA} across three standard benchmark datasets.